lu22do/a-frame-minecraft-tutorial/README.md

 ## Step 4: Delete a block

-To remove a block that was added earlier, we add a 'delBox()' method that we invoke when any of the controllers' trigger is pressed.
+To remove a block that was added earlier, we add a 'delBox()' method that we invoke when any of the controllers' grip button is pressed.

 ```Javascript